mjames-c/rspack-persistent-cache-resolution/README.md

-Minimal Rspack scaffold that runs a dev server with `ts-node` and a persistent cache
+Minimal Rspack scaffold that runs a dev server with `ts-node` and a persistent cache.
+Demonstrates a bug in Rspack file cache resolver.

 ```bash
 # Install dependencies